Your Impact in North Perth

 Access to Services: Navigating the local social service network is challenging, especially for our most vulnerable.

-Intimate Partner Violence: In Perth County, the OPP received 940 calls related to intimate partner violence in 2021.
+Intimate Partner Violence: In Perth County,police received 564 calls related to intimate partner violence in 2022.

-Food Insecurity: 4,820 families in Perth County are food insecure.
+Food Insecurity: 1 in 6 Canadian children live in a food insecure household.
 Food prices rose 7.4% in one year.

-United Way is committed to cultivating innovative initiatives addressing root causes of local social issues.
+United Way is committed to cultivating innovative initiatives addressing root causes of local social issues, including co-founding HOPE Links in Listowel.
 We research and advocate for a living wage, affordable housing and improved social assistance rates and services.

 We also understand that long-term goals don’t solve the challenges of a person facing eviction next week, or the parent with empty cupboards and hungry children right now.
 To that end, we also fundraise and invest in programs to help ensure people get the immediate help they need.